RAG Architecture Best Practices for UK Enterprise Deployments

 AI Agents and RAG: Extending Beyond Q&A

 While the most common RAG use case is a custom AI chatbot querying an enterprise knowledge base, the pattern extends naturally to AI agents that take actions based on retrieved information.
+Agentic AI, which involves multiple autonomous agents working together to achieve specific goals, is an advanced approach that leverages RAG to coordinate and support these agentic systems.

 An AI agent for business process automation might retrieve relevant policy documents, extract the applicable rules, and then execute a workflow step based on those rules – approving a request, routing a ticket, or generating a report.
 The RAG component ensures that the agent’s actions are grounded in current organisational policy rather than potentially outdated training data.
+These agents are designed to perceive their environment, make autonomous decisions, and act independently to achieve specific goals within their programmed scope.

 This agent pattern is gaining traction in areas such as:

-- IT service management – Agents that retrieve resolution procedures from a knowledge base and guide technicians through troubleshooting steps.
+IT service management – Agents that retrieve resolution procedures from a knowledge base and guide technicians through troubleshooting steps.

-- Procurement – Agents that retrieve supplier contracts, check terms and pricing, and pre-populate purchase orders.
+Procurement – Agents that retrieve supplier contracts, check terms and pricing, and pre-populate purchase orders.

-- Compliance monitoring – Agents that retrieve regulatory requirements and assess whether proposed activities or documents comply.
+Compliance monitoring – Agents that retrieve regulatory requirements and assess whether proposed activities or documents comply.

 For UK enterprises exploring AI agents for business process automation, RAG provides the grounding mechanism that makes agent actions trustworthy and auditable.